 Understanding the molecular mechanisms of gut commensal colonization, pathogen exclusion, and host-microbe interplay.

 Funded by the Academy of Finland (Grant No. 277362).
-Further information on research is available in the Tuhat research database
+Further information on research is available in the research portal.

 "Intestinal Microbiota in Health and IBS" -Group